-- (1) Air filters, fuses, refrigerant, fluids, oil. - (3) Any portion or component of any system that is not supplied by MG, regardless of the cause of the failure of such portion or component.
+- Air filters, fuses, refrigerant, fluids, oil. - (3) Any portion or component of any system that is not supplied by MG, regardless of the cause of the failure of such portion or component.
 (4) Products on which the unit identification tags or labels have been removed or defaced.
-(5) Products on which payment to MG, or to the owner's sellor or installing and the sellor or
+(5) Products on which payment to MG, or to the owner's sellor or installing to the cause of the failure of such portion or component.

-- Products subjected to improper or inadequate installation, maintenance, repair, wiring or voltage conditions.
-(6) - (7) Products subjected to accident, misuse, negligence, abuse, fire, flood, lightning, unauthorized alteration, misapplication, contaminated or corrosive liquid or air supply, operation at abnormal air or liquid temperatures or flow rates, or opening of the refrigerant circuit by unqualified personnel.
-(8) Mold, fungus or bacteria damage - Corrosion or abrasion of the product. - (10) Products supplied by others. - (11) Products which have been operated in a manner contrary to MG's printed instructions.
+- Products subjected to improper or inadequate installation, maintenance, repair, wiring or voltage conditions. - (7) Products subjected to accident, misuse, negligence, abuse, fire, flood, lightning, unauthorized alteration, misapplication, contaminated or corrosive liquid or air supply, operation at abnormal air or liquid temperatures or flow rates, or opening of the refrigerant circuit by unqualified personnel. - (8) Mold, fungus or bacteria damage - Corrosion or abrasion of the product. - (10) Products supplied by others. - (11) Products which have been operated in a manner contrary to MG's printed instructions.
 (12) Products which have insufficient performance as a result of improper system design or improper application, installation, or use of MG's products.
 (13) Electricity or fuel, or any increases or unrealized savings in same, for any reason whatsoever.